Crisis at the BBC

 Within the corporation, opinions are very divided.
 According to the former editor of The Sun And current BBC podcast host David Yelland says the resignations are due to "an inside hand orchestrated by the BBC board": "There were people very close to the board who had long been undermining Tim Davie and his team."

 Other voices disagree.
 The former director of The Daily TelegraphCharles Moore has asserted that "the BBC's bias always goes in the same direction, towards a metropolitan and progressive view on issues such as Brexit, climate change, Israel, and gender identity."
-This statement is hardly acceptable to any regular viewer or listener of news programs, such as this very correspondent.
+This statement is hardly acceptable to any viewer or regular listener of news programs, such as this very correspondent.
 However, he added that the solution "is not to turn it into a right-wing media outlet, but to take impartiality seriously and appoint people capable of managing a gigantic and self-satisfied bureaucracy."

 stats